Behavioral Health Center

 Everyone knows someone affected by behavioral health issues.
 More than 17 percent of Georgia adults and 10 percent of its youth struggle with issues ranging from clinical depression to substance abuse.

 Recognizing the link between a person’s behavioral and physical health, Grady has become Georgia’s largest provider of behavioral health services, handling more than 45,000 outpatient visits and 1,200 in-patient admissions.
+And, we’ve opened a new medical/psychiatric inpatient unit with 16 beds serving individuals with acute medical and psychiatric concerns.

 Our goal is to help people before they have a behavioral health crisis – and quickly stabilize them if they do.
 No one in Atlanta offers better, more comprehensive behavioral healthcare than Grady.